 For FR2 intra-frequency temporal domain case A the following observations are made:

 Increasing the OW length can improve the prediction accuracy, especially when the OW length is relatively short.
-However, once the OW length exceeds a certain value, further increase of the OW length does not yield significant benefit.
+However, once the OW length exceeds a certain value, further increase of the OW length does not yield significant benefit;

-A majority of the companies observe that RRM sub-use case 2 demonstrates higher prediction accuracy than RRM sub-use case 1 and RRM sub-use case 3 at least with short PW length.
+A majority of the companies observe that RRM sub-use case 2 demonstrates higher prediction accuracy than RRM sub-use case 1 and RRM sub-use case 3 at least with short PW length;

 AI algorithm can outperform sample and hold in terms of prediction accuracy.
-The gain improves with increase of UE speed and PW length within a certain window length.
+The gain improves with increase of UE speed and PW length within a certain window length;

 For FR1 intra-frequency temporal domain case B the following observations are made:

-Increasing MRRT correlates with decreased prediction accuracy.
+Increasing MRRT correlates with decreased prediction accuracy;

-Under the same MRRT setting, different measurement skipping patterns can result in different prediction accuracy
+Under the same MRRT setting, different measurement skipping patterns can result in different prediction accuracy;

 When PW is short, the performance difference between AI algorithm and sample-and-hold is not significant.
-However, when PW becomes larger, AI algorithm outperforms sample-and-hold.
+However, when PW becomes larger, AI algorithm outperforms sample-and-hold;

 AI algorithm can outperform sample and hold in terms of predication accuracy.
 The gain is higher with increase of UE speed and MRRT.